Knodle: Modular Weakly Supervised Learning with PyTorch: Experiments

-TAC-based RE dataset turned out to be the most complicated dataset among all because of its larger size and larger number of rules.
-Due to its specificity, there are almost no rule matches on the test set, implying that the simple majority baseline has scores close to $0$.
-The training with DistillBert improves the results, which, however, remains considerably worse than the ones discussed above.
-Similar to the IMDb dataset, Snorkel denoising could not be performed on this dataset due to a large number of rules.
-Though in both cases we could calculate the results using the reduced number of rules, we want to avoid any data manipulations.
-The original \textit{k}-NN algorithm could not be performed because the computation of distances between almost 2 millions instances, which are necessary to determine the nearest neighbors, turned out to be extremely memory- and time-consuming and could not be finished in 3 days on a machine with CPU frequency of 2.2GHz with 40 cores \footnote{parallel computation was only exploited for building the index and not for querying it for neighbors}.
-In contrast, WSCrossWeigh denoising method, being not rule-dependent, is still able to improve the results.
+The distantly supervised TAC-based RE dataset turns out to be the most complicated dataset among all because of a larger size of samples $n$ and a larger number of rules $r$.
+Due to its specificity, there are almost no rule matches (entity pairs from the seed KB) on the test set, implying that the simple majority baseline has scores close to $0$.
+Training with DistilBert improves the result, however the performance remains considerably worse than for the data sets discussed above.
+On the contrary the WSCrossWeigh method that not directly denoise the rules, but downweigh the mislabeled data samples is still able to improve the results.
+Snorkel denoising could not be performed on this dataset on a machine with CPU frequency of 2.2GHz with 40 cores due to the immense amount of rules without the data manipulations we want to avoid (such as significantly reducing the number of rules).
+The computation of distances between almost 2 millions instances, which are necessary to determine the nearest neighbors, also turned out to be extremely memory- and time-consuming, explaining why \textit{k}-NN algorithm was also not performed.
+Instead, we work around this by applying an \textit{approximated} \textit{k}-NN algorithm.
+In our experiments we used the Annoy library~\cite{annoy} and $k=3$ parameter.
+The poor performance of approximated $k$-NN could be explained by a small average of rule hits in the TAC-based RE data set; the possible approximation losses are also not to be neglected.
+In contrast, the WSCrossWeigh method performs quite well.
+Our explanation is that WSCrossWeigh does not directly denoise the rules, but down-weighs samples it is less confident about.
+This makes this approach more robust in cases where the rules are very noisy.